-Note The Section Trace tab is available for ports configured as OC-N (Ports 1 through 16, Ports 17 and 18 [only in a single-card configuration] and Port 19).
+The Section Trace tab is available for ports configured as OC-N (Ports 1 through 16, Ports 17 and 18 [only in a single-card configuration] and Port 19).
 Section trace is not available on interlink ports.

-Step 1 In node view (single-shelf mode) or shelf view (multishelf view), double-click the ADM-10G card where you want to change the section trace settings.
-The card view appears.

-Step 2 Click the Provisioning > Line > Section Trace tabs.
+- In node view (single-shelf mode) or shelf view (multishelf view), double-click the ADM-10G card where you want to change the section trace settings.
+The card view appears. - Step 2 Click the Provisioning > Line > Section Trace tabs. - Step 3 Modify any of the settings described in the following table.